Map the Flow: Revealing Hidden Pathways of Information in VideoLLMs: Information Flow Dynamics in VideoLLMs

 We further examine the role of layers beyond the information propagation stage.
-Regarding the prior study~\citep{zhang2024crossmodal} that the last layers of MLLMs primarily focus on linguistic completion, we trace the progression of the answer generation.
-Specifically, we probe the layer-wise hidden representations at the last token position to follow their probabilities toward the true and false options.
-Figure~\ref{fig:tvbench_gen_prob} shows that the prediction probability for the true option rises sharply and immediately from around the 20th layer, corresponding to the point where video-to-question flow is completed.
-Furthermore, the probability for the true option increases distinctly, rather than gradually considering false candidates before selection.
-This suggests that the decision point for a correct answer is heavily dependent on the success of the video-to-language propagation in the middle layers.
+Regarding the prior study~\citep{zhang2025cross} that the last layers of MLLMs primarily focus on linguistic completion, we trace the evolution of the answer generation process.
+Specifically, we probe the layer-wise hidden representations at the last token position to monitor the probabilities for both the true and false options.
+Figure~\ref{fig:tvbench_gen_prob} shows that the prediction probability for the true option rises abruptly starting around the 20th layer, which coincides with the completion of the video-to-question information flow.
+Furthermore, the true option rapidly dominates the output probability rather than exhibiting a gradual phase of competition among all options.
+This suggests that the final decision for a correct answer is contingent upon the success of the video-to-language propagation in the preceding middle layers.